dtmilano/lex-bot-tester/README.md

 # lex-bot-tester
 **AWS Lex Bot Tester** is a library that simplifies the creation of AWS Lex Bot tests.

 Using AWS Lex Models Client this utility inspects the properties of the available Bots and creates specific Results classes to be used by the tests.

+Certainly, there are ways of testing your bots using AWS CLI as explained in [Test the Bot Using Text Input (AWS CLI)](http://docs.aws.amazon.com/lex/latest/dg/gs-create-test-text.html) but **lex-bot-tester** provides a more concise, type safe and object oriented way of doing it.

 # Installation
 Run